conda-forge/governance/README.md

   at least follow the same contacting methods stated for Time-out Quorum Rules.
   Any core member can also request to become emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
-Emeritus core members can still vote and move back to active core anytime, but do not remain "owners" of the conda-forge github organization.
+Emeritus core members can still vote and move back to active core anytime, but will not retain privileged access to any conda-forge service.
 Emeritus votes are used to count towards quorum but the quorum size is computed from the size of the active core group.
 The `core.csv` and `emeritus.csv` lists must be updated when a change in the status of a member occurs.